The special linear version of the projective bundle theorem: Special linear orientation.

-Recall that a symplectic bundle is a special linear bundle in a natural way, so having a special linear orientation we have the Thom classes also for symplectic bundles, thus a cohomology theory with a special linear orientation is also symplectically oriented.
-We recall the definition of the Pontryagin classes theory \cite[Definition~14.1]{PW1} that could be developed for a symplectically orientated cohomology theory.
+Recall that a symplectic bundle is a special linear bundle in a natural way, so having a special linear orientation we have the Thom classes also for symplectic bundles, thus an $SL$-oriented cohomology theory is also symplectically oriented.
+We recall the definition of the Borel classes theory (cf. \cite[Definition~14.1]{PW1}) that could be developed for a symplectically oriented cohomology theory.
+Note that our terminology is slightly different from the one used in loc. cit.: we refer to the ``Pontryagin classes'' in the sense of loc. cit. as ``Borel classes''.